haydensprinkle/100DaysOfCode/README.md

     -Accepted as contributor for if-me.org
     -Attempted to get if-me project set up with Docker, got confused somewhere along the line and failed miserably -Reached out for help from the if-me dev community, waiting for a response -Finished the hell out of Flexbox Froggy to feel good about myself

+Day 6 (01/06/2021)

+    -Slow day, just worked through a chunk of freeCodeCamp's Basic JavaScript modules